Woodie King Jr.: Early life and education

+After high school, he attended Leman College in the Bronx, New York, and later earned an M.F.A degree from Brooklyn College in New York.

 In 1970, he founded the New Federal Theatre.
-He earned a B.A. in Self-Determined Studies, with a focus on Theatre and Black Studies, at Lehman College in 1996, and an M.F.A. at Brooklyn College in 1999.
+He earned a B.A. degree in Self-Determined Studies, with a focus on Theatre and Black Studies, at Lehman College in 1996, and an M.F.A. at Brooklyn College in 1999.

-Film and stage direction
+Credits

 King has a long list of credits in film and stage direction and production, including the following: